Dr. Greg’s Rider for Speaking Events

 Suggested Intro

-He is the CEO and founder of Wells Performance, a consulting firm committed to achieving the moonshot of helping teams, schools and businesses become places where people get healthy, perform optimally and reach their potential.
+Dr. Wells’ moonshot is to solve the billion-person problem of sleeplessness, metabolic syndrome, inactivity, and mental health.
+To that end, he is committed to helping teams, schools, and businesses become places where people get healthy, perform optimally, and reach their potential.